Justin Maxwell

-Biography

 Early life

 Maxwell is the son of Austin Maxwell, a US Navy dentist who also served as the "presidential dentist" from 1997 to 2002, providing dental care for US Presidents Bill Clinton and George W. Bush, and Vice President Al Gore, and their families.
 His mother, Kathy, was also a Navy officer.
 He has one sister.
 He grew up in Maryland and South Carolina, and lived in Japan for four years while his father was stationed there.

-Maxwell was drafted out of Sherwood High School by the Baltimore Orioles in the 43rd round (1279th overall) of the 2001 Major League Baseball Draft, but opted instead to attend college at the University of Maryland.
+Maxwell was drafted out of Sherwood High School by the Baltimore Orioles in the 43rd round (1279th overall) of the 2001 Major League Baseball draft, but opted instead to attend college at the University of Maryland.
 In 2003, he played collegiate summer baseball with the Bourne Braves of the Cape Cod Baseball League, was named a league all-star, and returned to the league in 2004 to play for the Cotuit Kettleers.
-He was drafted, again, in by the Texas Rangers in the 10th round (291st overall), but declined, and the following year by the Washington Nationals in the 4th round (114th overall).
-He signed and played most of for the Vermont Lake Monsters, the Nationals Short-Season A team.
+He was drafted, again, in by the Texas Rangers in the 10th round (291st overall), but declined.

 Professional career

 Washington Nationals

+In the 2005 Major League Baseball draft by the Washington Nationals in the fourth round (114th overall).
+He signed and played most of for the Vermont Lake Monsters, the Nationals' Low-A affiliate.